 Next was Top of the Rock at the Rockefeller Center, again another City Pass stop.
 No waiting in lines 🙂 The Top of the Rock’s views were amazing!!
 I liked the views here better than the Empire State building, there was fencing around the Empire State Building, Top of the Rock was clear glass, made for much better views and better pics (I’d normally share more pics but the picture quality from our iPhone 3 and baby faces, yeaaa I’ll spare myself the embarrassment!

-After exploring the area around the Rockefeller Center we went to Saint Anthony’s Cathedral, such a beautiful Cathedral, must see if your Catholic or just into beautiful churches.
+After exploring the area around the Rockefeller Center we went to Saint Anthony’s Cathedral, such a beautiful Cathedral, must see if you’re Catholic or just into beautiful churches.

-Then we went to Saks flagship store, Saks Fifth Avenue, another must if your a first timer in NYC and into that kind of thing.
-Lots of good 5th Avenue shopping down there, even if your just browsing and soaking up the NY life.
+Then we went to Saks flagship store, Saks Fifth Avenue, another must if you’re a first timer in NYC and into that kind of thing.
+Lots of good 5th Avenue shopping down there, even if you’re just browsing and soaking up the NY life.

 Next stop, from our City Pass, the MoMa Museum, Museum of Modern Art.
 We really just rushed through it to find Vincent van Gogh‘s The Starry Night painting.
 I remember growing up in an elementary class and painting our own version so this was pretty cool to see the original.